Learn about the differences in nickel-cadmium and nickel-metal-hydride.

 Nickel-metal-hydride is not without drawbacks.
-They are more delicate and fuzzier to charge than NiCd.
-They also have high self-discharge and lose about 20 percent of its capacity within the first 24 hours, and 10 percent per month thereafter, NiMH ranks among the highest.
+The battery is more delicate and trickier to charge than NiCd.
+With 20 percent self-discharge in the first 24 hours after charge and 10 percent per month thereafter, NiMH ranks among the highest.
 Modifying the hydride materials lowers the self-discharge and reduces corrosion of the alloy, but this decreases the specific energy.
 Batteries for the electric powertrain make use of this modification to achieve the needed robustness and long life span.

 NiMH has become one of the most readily available and low-cost rechargeable batteries for portable devices.
-Battery manufacturers, such as Panasonic, Sanyo, Energizer, Duracell and Rayovac, have recognized the need for a durable and low-cost rechargeable battery and offer NiMH in AA and AAA sizes.
-The battery manufacturers hope to persuade buyers to move from disposable alkaline and switch to rechargeable batteries and reduce the environmental impact of throwaway primary cells.
+Battery manufacturers, such as Panasonic, Energizer, Duracell and Rayovac, have recognized the need for a durable and low-cost rechargeable battery and offer NiMH in AA and AAA sizes.
+The battery manufacturers want to persuade buyers to move from disposable alkaline and switch to rechargeable batteries and reduce the environmental impact.

 The NiMH battery for the consumer market is an alternative for the failed reusable alkaline that appeared in the 1990s.
 Limited cycle life and poor loading characteristics hindered its success.